DwanW/silverorange/README.md

 Tasks
 -----
-### (A) Expo
+### (A) React

-Using the provided Expo application in `/native`:
+Using the provided React application in `/web`:

  1. Fetch post data from the provided Express API.
  2. Display a list of posts.
 Include the post title, summary, author, and publish date in the list.
  3. The list of posts should be displayed in reverse chronological order.
- 4. Also list each unique author.
-Make touching an author filter the list of posts by the selected author.
+ 4. Add buttons for each author.
+Make clicking on an author button filter the list of posts by author.
- 5. Make each post in the list touchable.
-When you touch a post, navigate to a new screen showing the formatted post body and title.
+ 5. Make the title of each post in the list clickable.
+When you click a post title, display the formatted post body and title.
 The post body is formatted as Markdown and the post screen should use the formatted Markdown.
- 6. Include a way to return to the main screen with posts and authors.
+ 6. Include a way to return to the main list of posts and authors.
- 7. Include some platform-specific variation between iOS and Android on either the main screen or the post screen.
- 8. Implement basic snapshot regression tests tests using Jest for your components.
-Jest is installed in the Expo project and can be run from the `native/` folder with `yarn test`.
- 9. In a new Markdown file, make note of new things you learned during implementation, and the process you took to learn them.

 ### (B) Code Review